zogorn/codeTimer/README.md

 # [codeTimer](https://github.com/zogorn/codeTimer)
+Aim to help web developers to calculate the actual coding time on their projects.
-Take the title **_TIMER_** of the website and store it locally.
+Take the title **_TIMER_** of the website and store it locally make you able to close the browser and start again at any time.

-Developed for help web developer with the [stopWatch tap extention](https://chrome.google.com/webstore/detail/stopwatch-tab/kpgmkamkehfbeilamncpcaafbdfbjmmc)
+***

+## Version
+Congratulations we just release our `1.0.0` version.

+### How To Use
++ You will find the codeTimer at the bottom right corner just hover it.
++ Press **Start** to start the timer.
++ press **Pause** to pause it.
++ Press **Save** to save the current time and enables you to close the browser and come back at any time.

 ***